 To be admitted into the Master of Education in Curriculum and Instruction Program, applicants must have completed a Bachelor of Science or Bachelor of Arts degree with an overall undergraduate GPA of 3.00 or better.
-Applicants must submit an online application at www.kings.edu/applyGradEd, official transcripts from all undergraduate and graduate institutions attended, and three letters of recommendation.
+Applicants must submit an online application at www.kings.edu/applyGradEd, provide official transcripts from all undergraduate and graduate institutions attended, and two letters of recommendation.

 - 1. Prerequisite: A Bachelor of Science or Arts - 2.
-Required Core Course Work (15 Credits) - EDUC 580 Curriculum Theory and Design (3 credits) - EDUC 582 Current Issues and Trends in Education (3 credits) - EDUC 584 Interactive Learning (3 credits) - EDUC 586 Inclusionary Classroom Practices (3 credits) - EDUC 590 Practical Research for Educators (3 credits)
+Required Core Course Work (15 Credits)

+EDUC 580 - Curriculum Theory and Design (3 credits)

+EDUC 582 - Current Issues and Trends in Education (3 credits)

+EDUC 584 - Interactive Learning (3 credits)

+EDUC 586 - Inclusionary Classroom Practices (3 credits)

+EDUC 590 - Practical Research for Educators (3 credits)

+Specialized Capstone Course - Detailed below each concentration

+These are required except for the School Leadership Concentration